connervieira/Assassin/README.md

 ### Telemetry Logging

 Assassin is capable of logging various pieces of information to a local file, including speed, location, altitude, heading, and more.
 This file is completely private, but can be used by the owner of the system to look back at historical data at a later time.
+This feature is completely optional.

 ### Traffic Enforcement Camera Defense